Getting Started

 How to prepare your artwork for laser cutting and engraving.

-Firstly, make sure that your project fits within the machine bed boundaries of 900 x 600mm or 1200 x 900mm.
+- Make sure your project fits within our machine bed sizes: 900 × 600mm or 1200 × 900mm.

-Set your document colour mode to RGB
+- Set your document colour mode to RGB.

 The laser will cut along the vector line of your project to create a cut out shape.
 When cutting make sure that the shapes are at least the thickness of the material i.e. a rectangle cut from 3mm plywood should be no less then 3mm.
 This is to allow for the kerf of the laser that will remove material from both sides of the shape.